-Get the help you need from a Maryland child support attorney
+Get the help you need from a Baltimore Child Support Attorney

 If you are concerned you are being deprived of adequate compensation for caring for your child, need to draft or modify a child support agreement, ensure payments are made or need to understand child support laws, the attorneys at the Law Offices of Randolph Rice can help.

 We work tirelessly on behalf of you and your children.
-A Baltimore personal injury lawyer from our firm can represent Maryland residents throughout Baltimore County, including Dundalk and Rosedale, and Howard and Anne Arundel counties.
+A Baltimore family law attorney from our firm can represent Maryland residents throughout Baltimore County, including Dundalk and Rosedale, and Howard and Anne Arundel counties.

 Child support in Maryland is intended to ensure a child’s custodian receives adequate support, usually from the non-custodial parent.
 The parent who has primary physical custody of the children is known as the custodial parent.

 This is the parent who receives child support.
 The non-custodial parent who does not have primary physical custody of the children will pay child support.

 The courts often order child support when two parents are no longer cohabiting.
 It is in the best interest of a child to receive financial support from both parents.

 Typically, the parent with less time with the children makes payments to the parent with primary physical custody.
 However, other factors are part of the calculation such as the relative incomes of the estranged parents.